blueset/project-sekai-ctf-eana/ppc-ktane/README.md

 `stty -echo -icanon && nc 127.0.0.1 58263`

+# Console Port Pro

+– Hey Miku, since you’ve already done the porting, can you write an AI sovling the game for me?
+– Well, it shouldn’t be hard.
+I’ll give it a try.
+– Cool.
+Here’s the game you need to solve.
+I made some changes so that you won’t cheat manually.
+– Hmm...

+`stty -echo -icanon && nc 127.0.0.1 58263`

 ## Hints

 * Only “Keypad”, “Who’s on first”, “Memory”, “Wires”, “Button”, and “Password” modules are ported.
 No other module will appear on the bomb.